 Annie Hall

 This 1977 Woody Allen film explores the romantic relationship between Allen and a struggling nightclub singer Annie Hall (played by Diane Keaton).
-This movie became synonymous with chic menswear dressing, from pantsuits and high-waisted trousers to ties.
-The iconic look of relaxed slacks, a white button-down, and vest and tie still provide some serious tailored dressing inspo.
+The movie became synonymous with chic menswear dressing, from pantsuits and high-waisted trousers to ties.
+The iconic look of relaxed slacks and a white button-down still provides serious tailored-dressing inspo.

-The movie gives a comedic take on Hollywood in the late '6os.
+This movie gives a comedic take on Hollywood in the late '60s.
 The story follows Rick Dalton, played by Leonardo DiCaprio, who is struggling to find work in Hollywood while goofing off with Cliff Booth, Brad Pitt, his stunt double.
-(Pitt makes a serious case for moccasin boots in this Quentin Tarantino flick.)
+(Pitt makes a serious case for moccasin boots in the Quentin Tarantino flick.)
 Dalton lives next to Roman Polanski and Sharon Tate, who are also featured in the film.
 Aside from the storylines, the fashion was on point.
-Costume designer Arianne Phillips, who was also Madonna's stylist, said that they made most of the characters' costumes, but also sourced from vintage meccas and flea markets in Los Angeles.
+Costume designer Arianne Phillips, who was also Madonna's stylist, said that they made most of the characters' costumes, but also sourced from vintage shops and flea markets in Los Angeles.
 She also tried to stay true to classic brands of the late '60s, mainly Levi's.
-In an interview with Esquire (opens in new tab), Phillips also noted that they "did have some fabulous sunglasses for Margot [Robbie] from Ray-Ban.
+In an interview with Esquire, Phillips noted that they "did have some fabulous sunglasses for Margot [Robbie] from Ray-Ban.
 And also Oliver Goldsmith.
 Both of which recreated 1960s styles for us."

 Belle de Jour